sa-tre/satre-specification/docs/source/roles.md

   - People responsible for the management of the TRE's IT infrastructure and general processes.
 Examples include carrying out data ingress/egress and managing user access.
 * - Output Checker
   - People responsible for checking the disclosure risk of project outputs, before egress, as part of the disclosure control process.
 See {ref}`output_management`.
+* - Database Administrator
+  - People responsible for managing any databases included in the TRE.
+Where a database is used by multiple projects, this includes handling segregation of users and databases belonging to different projects.
+See {ref}`advanced_CCC`.
 ```

 (developer_roles)=